diffusiondata/chat-tutorial/README.md

 # Chat Tutorial - Chapter 1

-This is the optimized source from our Chat Tutorial that can be found in [here](https://www.pushtechnology.com/blog/creating-a-chat-application-part-1).
+This is the final source for chapter 1 of our [chat tutorial](https://www.pushtechnology.com/blog/creating-a-chat-application-part-1).

+It includes the improvements at the end of the tutorial, and also adds some CSS to make the final result look nicer.

 ## Requirements